Orion light logo

 In any case, it this situation arises, Orion will communicate the issues work with you to resolve them, if possible.
 Upon satisfactory resolution for suspended certificates, your certification status may be restored.

-Orion recommends that you book your audit at least two months in advance.
+In terms of scheduling your audit, Orion recommends that you book your audit at least two months in advance.
 The gives you time to prepare.
-After the audit or closure of any issues, Orion typically review the report and issue a certificate with 5 business days.

 All certificates to ISO 27001:2013 must expire no later than October 31, 2025.
 After April 30, 2024, all audits must be done to the 2022 version of the standard.